 A couple of tips

-You don't need a barbecue rub or bbq sauce because the bacon has kept it juicy the whole time.
-If you wanted a little glaze to smear on the plate for fancy presentation, then I would recommend a brown sugar bourbon or maple syrup based glaze.
 If you would like to apply a rub apply it to the pork loin before adding the bacon.
-Our favorite simple rub is just equal parts of smoked paprika, black pepper, kosher salt, onion powder, and garlic powder.
+Our favorite simple rub is just equal parts of a few spices: smoked paprika, black pepper, kosher salt, onion powder, and garlic powder.

 I used my Traeger grill with this smoke.
 I used the hickory pellets.
 If you have a charcoal smoker, using hickory wood chunks or wood chips will do nicely as well.